Log4s/log4s/README.md

 }
 ```

-(This is more an illustration of the possibilities of dynamic code execution
+(This is more an illustration of the possibilities of dynamic message
-than a suggestion that this is the best way to get caller information.
+processing than a suggestion that this is the best way to get caller
-However, sometimes a low-tech solution like this can be a good complement to
+information.
+However, sometimes a low-tech solution like this can be a good
-more complex solutions like profilers and debuggers.
-An effective developer
+complement to more complex solutions like profilers and debuggers.)
-has a wide repertoire of tools and tricks in his or her arsenal.)

 ### Diagnostic contexts